 Click Here to make St. Augustine Academy, in Norristown, your charitable organization while shopping on Amazon!

-The current enrollment of 30 girls comes mainly from Gotwals Elementary and Hancock Elementary schools.
+The current enrollment of 30 girls comes mainly from Gotwals, Hancock, and Cole Manor Elementary schools; part of the Norristown Area School District.
 We serve a diverse population of African-American, Hispanic, and Caucasian families.
 A significant number of the girls come from low-income and/or single parent households.

-Most of our staff are volunteers, many being retired educators with a diverse background in teaching.
+Most of our staff are volunteers, many being retired educators with a diverse background in teaching led by our Director of Education, Amy Grebe.
 In addition, high school students help with homework as part of their school community service.
-SAA has one volunteer Spanish liaison and one paid employee: Katherine Neumann is Executive Director, handles Fund Raising and runs the day-to-day operations of the program.
-In addition, because we believe that parental involvement is important to our mission, we ask parents to volunteer some service for at least eight hours per year.
+We believe that parental involvement is important to our mission, so we also ask parents to volunteer some service for at least eight hours per year.

 As SAA is 501 (c)(3) organization, we rely on contributions provided by our generous donors.
 Development efforts are spearheaded by Terri McKendry.

 SAA is a small organization at this time, but we have big plans for growth and expansion over the coming years.
 Our Board’s 100% participation attests to its strong belief in our mission.
 On behalf of SAA’s management team, board of directors, volunteers, students and their families, we sincerely appreciate your consideration.